1. What is this lawsuit about?

 Back To Top

-20. How will Settlement Class Counsel be paid?
+17. How will Class Counsel be paid?

 Back To Top

-21. When and where will the Court decide whether to approve the Settlement?
+18. When and where will the Court decide whether to approve the Cooper Farms, Farbest Foods, and Cargill Settlements?

-The Court will hold a hearing to decide whether to approve the Settlement (the “Fairness Hearing”).
+The Court will hold a hearing to decide whether to approve the Cooper Farms, Farbest Foods, and Cargill Settlements (the “Fairness Hearing”).
 You may attend and you may ask to speak, but you do not have to.
-The Court will hold a Fairness Hearing on February 22, 2022, at 1:00 p.m.
-CT via video conference.
-At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate.
+The Court will hold a Fairness Hearing on December 16, 2025, at 10:00 a.m. before the Honorable Sunil R. Harjani at the Everett McKinley Dirksen U.S. Courthouse, 219 South Dearborn Street, Chicago, IL 60604 or via telephone or video conference.
+At this hearing, the Court will consider whether the Settlements are fair, reasonable, and adequate.
 If there are objections, the Court will consider them.
 The Court will listen to class members who have asked to speak at the hearing.
-After the hearing, the Court will decide whether to approve the Settlement.
+After the hearing, the Court will decide whether to approve the Settlements.
+We do not know how long these decisions will take.
+The Court may also move the Fairness Hearing to a later date without providing additional notice to the Certified Class.
+Updates will be posted on this website regarding any changes to the hearing date.

 Back To Top